r-pad/lerobot/experiments.md

 # Experiment / Command Log

-Just a small log of commands to keep track of things ...
+A log of commands to keep track of things ...

 ## Dataset Collection